Teen charged as fourth suspect in Piero’s explosion case

 Prosecutors have also said that at least four people were identified as suspects after police obtained surveillance footage showing two men — one on foot and the other on a scooter — outside the restaurant around 2 a.m. that morning.
 Electronic device records were also used as evidence.

-A week after the explosion, John Navarro, 35, Sarah Hernandez and Phillip Gonzales, 54, were indicted and charged with manufacturing or possessing an explosive or incendiary device, first-degree arson and conspiracy to commit first-degree arson, prosecutors said.
+A week after the explosion, John Navarro, 35, Sarah Hernandez, 34; and Phillip Gonzales, 54, were indicted and charged with manufacturing or possessing an explosive or incendiary device, first-degree arson and conspiracy to commit first-degree arson, prosecutors said.

 Contact Akiya Dillon at adillon@reviewjournal.com.